The thought of walking your chinchilla on a leash around the block makes you smile.

 Make Up For No Walks With A Proper Sized Chinchilla Cage

 If you are disappointed to read all this and learn that your chinchilla can’t have the opportunity to explore the world around it, don’t worry about it.

 Chinchillas are completely happy relaxing inside of their cage, assuming you meet their other needs such as dietary needs, social interaction, and giving them plenty of items inside of the cage to keep them entertained and happy.

 Walking A Chinchilla: Final Thoughts

 If I lost any of you in my rambling, let’s make sure we recap briefly.

 Never take a chinchilla outside and never attempt to use a leash, collar, or harness on a chinchilla.

-The chances of something terrible happening is relatively high.
+The chances of something terrible happening are just too high.

-However, I’ll turn the floor over to all of you to see what insight you can share with the readers!
+Now I’ll turn the floor over to all of you to see what insights you can share with us!

-Have you ever tried taking a chinchilla outside or tried using a chinchilla leash or harness?
+Have you ever tried taking a chinchilla outside, or tried using a leash and harness, and met with disaster?